 - The Department of Psychology offers a 5-year M.A./Ph.D. program in Counseling Psychology program which is geared toward students who hold a B.A. in psychology.

-- Students who already hold a master’s degree in counseling, guidance and counseling, psychology, school psychology, or a related field may choose to enter through the School of Counseling in the College of Education.
+- Students who already hold a master’s degree in counseling, guidance and counseling, psychology, school psychology, or a related field may choose to enter through the School of Counseling in the College of Health Professions.
 This is a 4-year program.

 No matter which department the student enters through, both Departmental and Graduate School admission requirements must be fulfilled.

 Program emphasis is strongly placed on a scientist-practitioner model of training.
 Beyond the basic core areas of psychology, students are expected to establish specific competencies in the areas of theory, research, and practice of Counseling Psychology.
 Academic preparation includes theories of psychotherapy, supervision, diversity issues in counseling psychology, vocational psychology, testing theory and practice, research and statistics, and professional issues.
 Research and publication are greatly encouraged.
 Graduates typically seek out academic teaching, research, and training positions, as well as positions in counseling centers and other mental health agencies.

 The Collaborative Program in Counseling Psychology is accredited by the American Psychological Association